Prabhu Deva: Early life and family

-Prabhu Deva was born in Mysore of present-day Karnataka state on 3 April 1973 to Mugur Sundar and Mahadevamma Sundar.
-Inspired by his father Mugur Sundar, a choreographer for South Indian movies, he took up dancing, learning Indian classical dance forms such as Bharatanatyam from Dharmaraj and Udupi Lakshminarayanan as well as Western styles.
+Prabhu Deva was born on 3 April 1973 in Mysore, Mysore State (present-day Karnataka) in a Kannadiga family to Mugur Sundar and Mahadevamma Sundar.
+Inspired by his father Mugur Sundar, a choreographer for South Indian movies, he took up dancing, learning Indian classical dance forms such as Bharatanatyam from Dharmaraj and Udupi Lakshminarayanan. as well as Western styles.
 Raju Sundaram and Nagendra Prasad are his brothers.

 Deva first appeared as a boy playing a flute in the song "Panivizhum Iravu", from the Tamil film Mouna Ragam (1986).
 He later appeared as a background dancer for a song in the 1988 Tamil film Agni Natchathiram.
 Deva's first venture as a choreographer was the Kamal Haasan starrer Vetri Vizha (1989).
 He has since then choreographed for over 100 movies.
 From choreography, he went into acting.
 In 1999, Deva, Shobhana and A. R. Rahman performed with a Tamil cinema dancing troupe at the "MJ & Friends" Michael Jackson tribute concert in Munich, Germany.
 As of 2010, he serves as chairman and director of the Prabhu Deva's Dance Academy in Singapore.
-He planned to release his first video album called It is boring in 2013.

 Acting career

 1993–2004

-After a series of cameo appearances in songs from Tamil films, Prabhu Deva was given his first lead role by director Pavithran in the romantic drama film Indhu (1994).
+After a series of cameo appearances in songs from Tamil films, Deva was given his first lead role by director Pavithran in the romantic drama film Indhu (1994).
 Appearing alongside actress Roja and Sarathkumar, Deva's ability to dance was fully utilised in the song sequences, with gaana and disco music thereafter being regularly featured in his films.
-He made his breakthrough as an actor with Shankar's sophomore film, the romantic drama Kadhalan (1994), where he portrayed a young student who first stands up against his lover's father and then an international terrorist.
+He made his breakthrough as an actor with Shankar's sophomore film, the romantic drama Kaadhalan (1994), where he portrayed a young student who first stands up against his lover's father and then an international terrorist.
 The film was highly lauded for its technical prowess and went on to win four National Film Awards, while A. R. Rahman's songs and Deva's choreography, especially in the songs "Mukkabla" and "Urvasi Urvasi", became very popular across India.
 Despite starring relative newcomers, the film went on to become the highest grossing Tamil film of 1994 and the commercial success made Deva a bankable actor.
 The film also saw success through its dubbed Telugu and Hindi versions, creating a market for Deva in other Indian regional industries.

 While his next project Raasaiyya (1995) garnered poor reviews and collections, he continued to attract big-budget films and worked in two further films with music by Rahman in 1996, Love Birds and Mr. Romeo.
 Shot extensively in London, Love Birds received a wide theatrical release in overseas destinations and won Deva positive reviews for his portrayal.
 Meanwhile, for Mr. Romeo, Deva charged a comparatively high ₹60 lakhs for his remuneration and appeared in a double role alongside Shilpa Shetty and Madhoo.
 The music and dance portions of both films were praised by critics, though both endured middling performances at the box office.